shanawho/Framer-Workshop/README.md

 # Framer Workshop
-This repo contains curriculum from a four-day workshop run by Shana Hu at Pinterest in December 2017.
+This repo contains curriculum from a four-day workshop developed and led by Shana Hu at Pinterest in December 2017.
 The curriculum is designed for people with little to no experience in Framer and programming, although it is scaffolded in a way to allow more experienced prototypers also attend.

 ## Format